burningwave/core/README.md

 	java.util.concurrent.ConcurrentSkipListMap$Values;
 #This property is optional and it is possible to use a custom JVM Driver which implements
 #the io.github.toolfactory.jvm.Driver interface.
-#If you are using the default jvm-driver library other possible values are:
-#io.github.toolfactory.jvm.DefaultDriver, io.github.toolfactory.jvm.HybridDriver, io.github.toolfactory.jvm.NativeDriver
-#If you are using the Burningwave JVM Driver library all the possible values are:
+#Other possible values are:
 #io.github.toolfactory.jvm.DefaultDriver, org.burningwave.jvm.DynamicDriver,
 #org.burningwave.jvm.HybridDriver, org.burningwave.jvm.NativeDriver
 jvm.driver.type=\
-	io.github.toolfactory.jvm.DynamicDriver
+	org.burningwave.jvm.DynamicDriver
 jvm.driver.init=\
 	false
 #With this value the library will search if org.slf4j.Logger is present and, in this case,